jakeloai/JLFPayloadObfuscator/README.md

 ## Overview

-PayloadObfuscator is a high-performance payload mutation and encoding engine written in pure Go (standard library only).
+JLFPayloadObfuscator is a high-performance payload mutation and encoding engine written in pure Go (standard library only).
 It accepts standard test payloads, webshells, or exploit strings and produces multiple obfuscated and encoded variants for use with web fuzzing tools like ffuf, Burp Intruder, or custom testing frameworks.

 The tool is designed for QA engineers, application security testers, and bug bounty hunters who need to bypass advanced WAF (Web Application Firewall) rules during precise parameter testing.